Last updated 18th July, 2025

 Skirting boards can be damaged when installing a radiator and may need to be replaced.
 If the existing skirting can be matched, then it should only be necessary to replace the affected piece.

-However, if the skirting board has been in place a long time it may be difficult to match, and the decision taken to either remove all the skirting or pay for a matching profile to be made.
+However, if the skirting board has been in place a long time, it may be difficult to match, and the decision is to either remove all the skirting or pay for a matching profile to be made.

-You may want to save some money by removing the floorboards yourself, but you may not know which way the pipes are running in the room and unnecessarily removing excess boards.
-Of course, once the work is done then you can replace the boards yourself to avoid paying a carpenter.
+You may want to save some money by removing the floorboards yourself, but you may not know which way the pipes are running in the room, and unnecessarily remove boards.
+Of course, once the work is done, then you can replace the boards yourself to avoid paying a carpenter.

 If a radiator has been replaced as part of a refurbishment or renovation, then the room may also require plastering.
 This is not the easiest of DIY jobs, so it is worthwhile getting an experienced plasterer to do the work.
 It is not cheap, but the finish will be professional and worth the cost.